 Amid the tyranny of the urgency of the demands of the world, how do we know if we are doing something efficiently that “should not be done at all?”

 I see conscious leaders today struggling between having confidence in their capacity to live a life of purpose, and yielding to the daily demands of others.
 By too easily yielding to what is pressing, practical and popular, we have sacrificed the pursuit of what is in our hearts.

 I know from my own research, and my more than thirty years of experience in the leadership development field, that the world is in need of leaders who are committed to substance over superficial, character over charisma, and service over self-interest.
 In short, we need leaders who are authentic – people whose inner compass guides their daily actions and who inspire trust by being honest and real.

 To come to this place of impact and influence requires slowing down, going inside, and developing a relationship with an interior self.
 It’s about finding one’s voice – away from the voices of the world.
 To attain the capacity to influence in today’s changing and demanding world, along with the depth to lead with a strong authentic presence requires an inner journey, a journey to one’s heart, a journey to what I call the “Other Everest.”

 It is my intention to create authentic communities of like-minded leaders – difference makers who are committed to making a positive impact.
-To accomplish this, I’m facilitating a three-day retreat on Authentic Leadership from December 4-7, 2018 at the Banff Centre.
-I am inviting you to join me…
+To accomplish this, I facilitate a three-day retreat on Authentic Leadership at the Banff Centre, and now as an online program.
+I invite you to join me on this program…

 In this public workshop we will create a space to pause, go inside, and connect with your authentic self.
 If you are committed to be a better leader through increased self-awareness and a stronger, clearer purpose and presence, and could benefit from a community of support with other authentic leaders, join me for a renewed perspective on leadership and a life-changing experience.